 This teriyaki noodles recipe is a family favorite dish that’s loaded with sweet and savory flavors.
 It’s an Asian-inspired meal perfect for busy nights since it’s ready in just 20 minutes!
-This easy dinner can also be eaten as a noodle bowl main dish or side dish for teriyaki chicken skewers or teriyaki salmon.
+This easy dinner can be eaten as a noodle bowl main dish or side dish for teriyaki chicken skewers or teriyaki salmon stir fry

-I love noodle-based Italian recipes like spaghetti, and I can never say no to a bowl of roasted vegetable pasta.
-However, I have to admit that I have a particular weakness for Asian-inspired meals, and I’m guilty of ordering takeout when life gets busy.
+I love a good easy noodle bowl recipe and can never say no to pasta.
+However, I have to admit that I have a particular weakness for Asian-inspired meals, and am guilty of ordering takeout when life gets busy.
+Yup, even food bloggers are human too.

-Made with a homemade teriyaki sauce and healthy veggies, these teriyaki noodles are sweet, savory, and flavored with just a hint of spice.
-Cooked to tender perfection, they come together in a single pot and are ready in minutes for an easy meal that’s sure to become a family favorite and make your tastebuds sing.
+Made with a homemade teriyaki sauce and healthy veggies, these teriyaki noodles are sweet, savory, and flavored with just a hint of (optional) spice.
+Cooked to tender perfection, it all comes together in a single pot and is ready in minutes for an easy meal that’s sure to become a family favorite.

 Why You’ll Love These Tasty Teriyaki Noodles